arfc/moltres/CONTRIBUTING.md

 branches*. ::

 ```
-    .../moltres_dir/$ git checkout develop
+    .../moltres_dir/$ git checkout devel
-    .../moltres_dir/$ git pull upstream develop
+    .../moltres_dir/$ git pull upstream devel
-    .../moltres_dir/$ git push origin develop
+    .../moltres_dir/$ git push origin devel

     .../moltres_dir/$ git checkout work
     .../moltres_dir/$ git pull origin work
-    .../moltres_dir/$ git rebase develop
+    .../moltres_dir/$ git rebase devel
     .../moltres_dir/$ git push origin work
 ```

 Perhaps a little explanation is required.
-We first want to make sure that this new local copy of the develop branch is up-to-date with respect to the remote origin's branch and remote upstream's branch.
+We first want to make sure that this new local copy of the devel branch is up-to-date with respect to the remote origin's branch and remote upstream's branch.
 If there was a change from the remote upstream's branch, we want to push that to origin.
 We then follow the same process to update the work